pgailinas/videoqa-representation-comparison/docs/index.md

 ## Expected Contributions

-This project contributes a reproducible experimental framework for investigating representation learning within multiple-choice Video Question Answering (VideoQA) systems.
-By combining baseline foundation-model inference with pretrained and self-supervised representation-based approaches, the project provides a controlled methodology for evaluating how different video representations influence downstream VideoQA performance.
+This project contributes a reproducible framework for comparing pretrained and learned video representations for downstream multiple-choice VideoQA.

-A primary contribution of this work is the direct comparison of pretrained CLIP video representations and self-supervised autoencoder representations under a common experimental framework.
-By maintaining consistent text representations, classification methods, and evaluation procedures, the study isolates the effect of the video representation itself and enables meaningful comparison between learned and pretrained approaches.

-The project also contributes a modular notebook-based workflow that supports reproducible machine learning experimentation.
-The workflow separates baseline evaluation, representation generation, autoencoder training, downstream inference, and performance analysis into well-defined stages that can be executed, validated, and extended independently.

-Experimental results are expected to provide insight into the effectiveness of self-supervised representation learning for VideoQA, the relative strengths of pretrained and learned video representations, and the impact of representation choice across the NExT-QA reasoning categories.
+The experimental framework enables direct comparison by holding the text representations, classifier, and evaluation methodology constant while varying only the video representation.

-In addition to the experimental findings, the repository provides a documented research platform that can serve as a foundation for future investigations involving representation learning, multimodal foundation models, self-supervised learning, and Video Question Answering.
+The resulting notebook workflow provides a modular research platform that can be extended to investigate additional representation-learning methods, multimodal foundation models, and VideoQA benchmarks.

 ---